jackthomas1430/python_challenge/python_challenge/PyBank/README.md

 ##Results

-    The following results will display to the terminal and be saved to the "financial_analyisis.txt" file, located in the "Analaysis" folder:
+    The following results will display to the terminal and be saved to the "financial_analyisis.txt" file.

 Financial Analysis